mmirudeea/website/website/versioned_docs/version-acs_cc/project/2025/eugen_andrei.echim/index.md

 ## Architecture

--   Raspberry Pi Pico 2W x2 - One reads sensor input, controls servo motors, and handles game logic and the other is used for debugging.
+-   **Raspberry Pi Pico W x2** – One handles sensor input, servo control, and game logic; the other is used for debugging and serial logging.
--   Photoresistors (LDRs) - Detect laser light intensity.
+-   **Photoresistors (LDRs) x3** – Detect laser light intensity.
 Connected via voltage divider circuits to ADC pins on the Pico.
--   Push Buttons - Used for game control (reset, start game, type name, stop game).
--   Stepper Motors - Physically raise and lower targets.
-Driven using motor driver modules connected to GPIO pins.
+-   **Servomotors x3** – Physically raise and lower the game targets.
--   Green LED - Flashes when target is hit.
-Connected to GPIO pin with a current-limiting resistor.
+-   **Green LED** – Flashes when a target is hit.
+Connected to a GPIO pin with a current-limiting resistor.
--   LCD Display - Shows current score and possibly additional messages.
-Connected via I2C interface to Pico 2W
--   Buttons - Used to write score name on LCD.
-Connected to digital input pins with pull-down or pull-up resistors
+-   **LCD Display with button shield** – Displays the game menu, current score, and leaderboard.
+The buttons allow user navigation through the interface.
+-   **EEPROM Memory** – Stores the top 5 leaderboard scores persistently, even after power loss.

 ![diagram](Diagrama.webp)